Gatogordo/LocalDatasources/README.md

 Some ideas did not make it in version 1 and are still "open"..

 - remove datasource items if the rendering is removed (and no other links are found)
+- a solution  for renderings that are already set on the standard values of a template
 - ...